Hawaiian–Emperor seamount chain: Aging

 The chain has been produced by the movement of the ocean crust over the Hawaiʻi hotspot, an upwelling of hot rock from the Earth's mantle.
 As the oceanic crust moves the volcanoes farther away from their source of magma, their eruptions become less frequent and less powerful until they eventually cease altogether.
 At that point erosion of the volcano and subsidence of the seafloor cause the volcano to gradually diminish.
 As the volcano sinks and erodes, it first becomes an atoll island and then an atoll.
 Further subsidence causes the volcano to sink below the sea surface, becoming a seamount and/or a guyot.

+Economic activity

+From the 1960s to the 1980s, the seamounts were intensively bottom trawled.
+Trawling has continued since then at lower rates, particularly by Japanese ships seeking Pentaceros wheeleri.
+The North Pacific Fisheries Commission regulates fishing in the area.